MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The manual or programmatic way requires you to monitor and set alerts on CPU utilization or custom metrics.
 For pod scaling, the application operator can increase or decrease the number of pod replicas by adjusting the `ReplicaSet` through Kubernetes APIs.
 For cluster scaling, one way is to get notified when the Kubernetes scheduler fails.
 Another way is to watch for pending pods over time.
 You can adjust the node count through Azure CLI or the portal.

-Autoscaling is the approach because some of those manual mechanisms are built into the autoscaler.
+Autoscaling is the recommended approach because some of those manual mechanisms are built into the autoscaler.

 As a general approach, start by performance testing with a minimum number of pods and nodes.
 Use those values to establish the baseline expectation.
 Then use a combination of performance metrics and manual scaling to locate bottlenecks and understand the application's response to scaling.
 Finally, use this data to set the parameters for autoscaling.
 For information about a performance tuning scenario using AKS, see [Performance tuning scenario: Distributed business transactions](../../../performance/distributed-transaction.yml).